alexellis/gha-bump/README.md

 * Does not modify the `master` tag if used for an action - `actions/checkout@master` - so set it to `v1` and then let it get upgraded
 * Ignores actions which have been pinned with a SHA - `actions/checkout@sha1234567890`
 * Ignores actions without a semver-like `v` prefix - `alexellis/upload-assets@0.10.0`

+## Contributing and feature requests

+Always create an issue for discussion.
+PRs sent without a linked issue will be closed, without comment.

 ## License